Kathmandu Valley

-The Kathmandu Valley is the most developed and the largest urban agglomeration in Nepal with about 5 million population.
-The urban agglomeration of Kathmandu Valley includes the cities of Kathmandu, Lalitpur, Budhanilkantha, Tarakeshwar, Gokarneshwar, Suryabinayak, Tokha, Kirtipur, Madhyapur Thimi, Bhaktapur,Changunarayanetc.
+The Kathmandu Valley is the most developed and the largest urban agglomeration in Nepal with a population of about 5 million people.
+The urban agglomeration of Kathmandu Valley includes the cities of Kathmandu, Lalitpur, Bhaktapur, Changunarayan, Budhanilkantha, Tarakeshwar, Gokarneshwar, Suryabinayak, Tokha, Kirtipur, Madhyapur Thimi, and others.
 The majority of offices and headquarters are located in the valley, making it the economic hub of Nepal.
-It is popular with tourists for its unique architecture, and rich culture that includes the highest number of jatras (festivals) in Nepal.
-Kathmandu valley itself was referred to as "Nepal Proper" by British historians.
-As per the World Bank, the Kathmandu Valley was one of the fastest growing metropolitan areas in South Asia with 2.5 million population by 2010 with an annual growth rate of 4%.
+It is popular with tourists for its unique architecture, and rich culture which includes the highest number of jatras (festivals) in Nepal.
+Kathmandu Valley itself was referred to as "Nepal Proper" by British historians.
+As per the World Bank, the Kathmandu Valley was one of the fastest growing metropolitan areas in South Asia with 2.5 million population by 2010 and an annual growth rate of 4%.

 In 2015, Kathmandu Valley was hit by the April 2015 Nepal earthquake.
-The earthquake caused thousands of deaths and the destruction of much infrastructure across the Kathmandu Valley, which includes the towns of Lalitpur, Kirtipur, Madhyapur Thimi,Changunarayan,Bhaktapur.
+The earthquake caused thousands of deaths and the destruction of many infrastructure across the Kathmandu Valley, which included the towns of Lalitpur, Kirtipur, Madhyapur Thimi, Changunarayan, and Bhaktapur.
 Kathmandu is also the largest city in the Himalayan hill region.

 Etymology

 Historically, the valley and adjoining areas made up a confederation known as the Nepal Mandala.
-Until the 15th century, Bhaktapur was its capital, when two other capitals, Kathmandu and Lalitpur (Patan), were established.
-Until the 1960s, the Kathmandu Valley was known as Nepala Valley or Nepa Valley.
-In 1961 the valley listed as Kathmandu District, which began referring the valley as Kathmandu Valley.
-The term Nepa Valley is still used among Newar people and local governments, while senior citizens still tend to refer the valley as Nepal.
+Until the 15th century, Bhaktapur was its capital, when two other capitals, Kathmandu and Patan, were established.
+Until the 1960s, the Kathmandu Valley was known as the Nepala Valley or Nepa Valley.
+In 1961 the valley was listed as Kathmandu District, which began referring to the valley as Kathmandu Valley.
+The term Nepa Valley is still used among Newar people and local governments, while senior citizens still tend to refer to the valley as Nepal.